 Trends and Latest Developments in Elephant Welfare

 Professional insights from elephant behaviorists and veterinarians are also shaping the way elephants are managed in captivity.
-Experts emphasize the importance of providing elephants with opportunities to exercise their natural behaviors, such as foraging, socializing, and exploring their environment.
+Experts highlight the importance of providing elephants with opportunities to exercise their natural behaviors, such as foraging, socializing, and exploring their environment.
 They also stress the need to address the psychological needs of elephants, providing them with mental stimulation and opportunities to form social bonds.

 Tips and Expert Advice for Ethical Elephant Encounters